PhD (Public Health, UNSW) The impact and effectiveness of health equity impact assessment on health service planning

 Bachelor of Social Work (UNSW)

-My research activities have focused on primary health care, health service planning, integrated care, self-management, health equity, health promotion and health impact assessment.
-Some examples of my research and its impact are listed below.
+My research activities have focused on primary health care, integrated care, and health impact assessment.
+Some examples of research I have led and its impact are listed below.

 Shisha No Thanks